KalinduDahanayake/Website-Source-Code/Content/projects/duofoodgo.md

 I personally was involved in the coding aspect of the UI/UX design of the app as well as some gameplay aspects.
 Since I have some experience in mobile app design, I took responsibility for the final deployment of the app onto a mobile device specifically an iPhone 12.

-We also considered implementing a fully operation QR code scanning but with the time restrictions, we could not complete it in time and instead put in a
+We also considered implementing a fully operation QR code scanning but with the time restrictions, we could not complete it in time and instead put in a storyboard replacement.